waltscience/forest-wind-damage/README.md

 in the bootstrap analysis.
 These data are written to analysisdata.csv.

-Analysis.R uses the prepped datasheet analysisdata.csv to compute empirical means across treatments, and create bootstrapped mean distributions using an 50,000 random samples.
+Analysis.R uses the prepped datasheet analysisdata.csv to compute empirical means across treatments, and create bootstrapped mean distributions using 50,000 random samples.
 The empirical means are compared to the boostrapped mean distributions to calculate p-values.

 A detailed explanation of the analysis methods is available in the forthcoming paper. *A link to the paper will be placed here once it is published*.